WinC Seminar

 Nina Bindel is a researcher at SandboxAQ, CA, USA, located in Germany.
 Before, she has been affiliated to the Technische Universität (TU) Darmstadt as a post doctoral researcher in the cryptoplexity group led by Marc Fischlin.
 Until early 2022, she has been affiliated to the Institute for Quantum Computing (IQC) as a post doctoral fellow at the Department of Combinatorics & Optimization at the University of Waterloo (UW) in Waterloo, Ontario, Canada.
 She has been a research visitor at the lattice program of the Simons Institute at UC Berkeley in spring 2020 and she interned at Microsoft Research, Redmond (US), during the summer 2019.
 Before, she was a post doctoral researcher in the Cryptography and computer algebra group at TU Darmstadt, Germany, where she received her Ph.D. in September 2018 under the supervision of Johannes Buchmann from TU Darmstadt.

-29th of November at 11.00am CET: Making and breaking post-quantum cryptography from elliptic curves by Chloe Martindale.
+29th of November at 11.00am CEST: Making and breaking post-quantum cryptography from elliptic curves by Chloe Martindale.

 Chloe Martindale is a Lecturer at the University of Bristol doing research on post-quantum cryptography.
 Her main research interests are in constructions and cryptanalysis of isogeny-based schemes, and, more generally, cryptography with foundations in number theory.
 Dr Martindale also works on the dissemination of scientific knowledge through her work in reviewing future standards as part of the crypto panel of experts for the CFRG and through public engagement at schools and public science events.
 Before coming to Bristol in 2019, Dr Martindale was a postdoc at Eindhoven University of Technology in the group of Prof. dr. Tanja Lange, and she did her PhD at Leiden University and Bordeaux University under the supervision of Dr Marco Streng.